-This module provides an overview of how school districts and charter schools plan for, acquire, and finance school facilities, including Proposition 39 and SB740, bond financing and facilities incentive grants.
+This module provides an overview of how school districts and charter schools plan for, acquire, and finance school facilities, including Proposition 39 ("rent free," district-owned facilities) and the state's lease aid program, bond financing and other funding sources.

 Personnel & Labor Relations

-Provides participants with the fundamentals of charter school personnel and human resources management, including labor and employment law; collective bargaining and labor relations; applicable staff qualifications and credentialing requirements; and best practices.
+Provides participants with the fundamentals of charter school personnel and human resources management, including labor and employment law specific to the business office; collective bargaining and labor (union) relations; applicable staff qualifications and credentialing requirements; and best practices.

 Risk Management & Benefits

-Provides an overview of the major areas of risk that charter schools face, organizational and practical strategies for mitigating and preventing risk, and options/strategies for insuring against risk.
+Provides an overview of the major areas of risk that charter schools face, organizational and practical strategies for mitigating and preventing risk, and options/strategies for insuring against risk including general liability, workers' compensation, property, fidelity, and other lines of insurance.
 This module also covers the basics of benefits typically offered by charter schools, including health and welfare, STRS, PERS, and other retirement plan benefits.